etam4260/rhud/README.md

 “HUD User is an information source containing reports and reference documents for the U.S. Department of Housing and Urban Development.
-HUD USER was established by the HUD’s Office of Policy Development and Research in 1978.”
+HUD USER was established by the HUD’s Office of Policy Development and Research in 1978 (Wikipedia contributors, 2021).”

 HUD User maintains an API to gain access to their data.
-However, their API system can be rather confusing and provides their information in JSON format rather than a dataframe like object.
+However, their API system can be rather confusing and provides their information in JSON format rather than a data frame like object.
 Although there exist file downloadables, R users may want to be able to extract specific bits of the data into memory.